TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

       You can edit documentation directly online in your browser.

-      This workflow can be used for minor changes.
+      This workflow can be used for minor changes (e.g. to fix typos).

-      For extensive changes, it is recommended to use "Local Editing and Rendering with Docker".

       **Get started:** :ref:`docs-contribute-github-method`.